sandersnewmedia/challenges/README.md

 1. Select a single problem from one of the challenges listed above.
 2. Solve the problem in the language of your choice.
 3. If possible, provide a function that clearly and obviously demonstrates the solution to the problem.
 This may not be relevant for all challenges or problems.
-4. Create a file in the format [your name].[language extension] nested appropriately in the challenge's directory with your solution.
+4. Create a file in the format [github username].[language extension] nested appropriately in the challenge's directory with your solution.
 The directory structure for each challenge set is documented above.
 5. Repeat!